Ok so...Am I the only one out there who is a big Elvis fan?

 Let's start with the #DIY project to recover that ugly mouse pad you see there on my desktops front right corner.
 Which was just a mouse pad that I got @our local fair one year from the booth that has all our local sponsors in it that hand out items with their logo on it.

 A closer look @ my used desk that still has stickers & scratches all over it & not to pretty to look at.
+For the mouse pad that we are going to recover in this #DIY project, you will need on hand these items:

 1.Cotton fabric of your choice (a square piece of fabric big enough to cover your mouse pad with 1/2 to 1 inch bigger around)